pixeljetstream/r3e-open-championship/README.md

 `r3e-open-championship.exe -addrace season1.lua 201511030659.json -makehtml season1.lua season1.html`

-or you can use luajit as well, which will print outputs to console
+One should prefer using luajit as startup, as it will print error outputs to console, while the above doesn't.

 `luajit.exe r3e-open-championship.lua -addrace season1.lua 201511030659.json -makehtml season1.lua season1.html`